-In-text questions set 2
+In-text questions set 2 Page number - 22

-1.Why should curd and sour substances not be kept in brass and copper vessels?
-Soln:

-Curd and sour food substances contain acids; these acidic substances combine with metal.
-This reaction turns food to poison which damage people's health.

-2. Which gas is usually liberated when an acid reacts with a metal?
+- 1. Why should curd and sour substances not be kept in brass and copper vessels?
+Solution: Curd and sour food substances contain acids; these acidic substances combine with metal.
+This reaction turns food to poison which damage people's health. - 2.
+Which gas is usually liberated when an acid reacts with a metal?
 Illustrate with an example.
 How will you test for the presence of this gas?

-When an acid reacts with any metal, salt and hydrogen gas are formed.

-Metal + Acid -> Salt + Hydrogen gas
+Solution: When an acid reacts with any metal, salt and hydrogen gas are formed.
+Metal + Acid → Salt + Hydrogen gas